Planet’s ability to produce useful biological materials for its human population and absorb waste is under threat… but it’s not too late

 As American astrophysicist Dr Neil deGrasse Tyson says: “If you [have] the power of geoengineering to [transform] Mars into Earth, then you have the power of geoengineering to turn Earth back into Earth.”

-Editor’s note: Time is of essence if we are to create a sustainable future.
+Editor’s note: Time is of the essence if we are to create a sustainable future.
 In partnership with Rolex and its Perpetual Planet Initiative, “Explorers of tomorrow” honours a group of dynamic, extraordinary people whose innovative projects are making the world a better place.
 This article is the first in the four-part series that will feature profiles of people who are working to conserve our planet.